 even been used to treat such conditions as tuberculosis, pulmonary consumption, and bleeding of the lungs, but these types of uses must necessarily be discussed with your doctor or health practitioner.

-Solomon’s Seal is an excellent anti-inflammatory.
-It contains allantoin, which is important in the reduction of inflammation, such as that caused by arthritis.
+Solomon’s Seal contains allantoin, which is important in the reduction of inflammation.
 The tea can be useful in lessening the severity of gastrointestinal conditions, including ulceration, indigestion, heartburn, irritated or inflamed digestive tract, and diarrhea, all of which can be caused in part by inflammation.